10 Reasons to Choose Inova Children's Hospital

 3. Balanced call schedule

 Interns participate in the night float system.
 During the four individual 4-week rotations, interns have one week of night float each rotation.
 The night float system has made Q4 calls obsolete.
-The only call month in the intern year is during the NICU rotation.
-During this month, an intern takes 5-6 calls (none of which are weekend calls).

 4. Helpful support system